Date of Degree

 Copyright 2010 Daniel Christopher Bowen

 Bowen, Daniel Christopher.
-"District characteristics and the representational relationship." dissertation, University of Iowa, 2010.
+"District characteristics and the representational relationship."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2010.